AmiliaApp/innovation-day/README.md

 ```

 ## Setting up the configuration
 File `lib/config.php` is necessary to set up database credentials.
-That file is ignored in git.
+That file is not commited and ignored in git.
 You must create it.
 On your local environment, create `config.php` with this:
 ```
 <?php
   define('DB_HOST', '127.0.0.1');
   define('DB_NAME', 'innovation');
   define('DB_USER', 'root');
   define('DB_PASSWORD', '');
+  define('COOKIE_NAME', 'InnovationDay');
+  define('ADMIN_PASSWORD', '');
+  define('ADMIN_COOKIE_NAME', 'InnovationDayAdmin');
+  define('ADMIN_COOKIE_SECRET_VALUE', md5(ADMIN_PASSWORD.'some secret string'));
 ?>
 ```
+The `DB_*` constants are used to connect to the MySQL database.
+The `COOKIE_NAME` constant is used to store the user session.
+The `ADMIN_PASSWORD` constant is used to authentify an admin.
+On the server should be a real password.
+In development, leave blank for no password authentication.
+Once the user is authenticated, a cookie is saved with the name provided by constant `ADMIN_COOKIE_NAME` set to the value provided by constant `ADMIN_COOKIE_SECRET_VALUE`.
+To 'log out' everyone, just change the password.

 ## Running
 In a browser, simply type `localhost:8080` and you should see that app.

 # Understanding the codebase